 Investors in St. Kitts and Nevis are responsible for maintaining workers’ rights and safeguarding the environment.
 While there are no specific health and safety regulations, the Factories Act provides general health and safety guidance to Labor Ministry inspectors.
 The Labor Commission settles disputes over safety conditions.
 Workers have the right to report unsafe work environments without jeopardy to continued employment, and workers may leave such locations without jeopardy to their continued employment.

 12. U.S. International Development Finance Corporation (DFC) and Other Investment Insurance Programs

-As the development bank of the United States, the U.S. International Development Finance Corporation (DFC) partners with the private sector to finance solutions in developing countries to drive economic growth, create stability, and improve livelihoods.
+As the development bank of the United States, the Development Finance Corporation (DFC) partners with the private sector to finance solutions in developing countries to drive economic growth, create stability, and improve livelihoods.
 St. Kitts and Nevis was a qualifying country for the DFC’s predecessor agency, the Overseas Private Investment Corporation.
 However, as a high-income country, it is not eligible for DFC programs.

 13. Foreign Direct Investment and Foreign Portfolio Investment Statistics